joaomcteixeira/Tree-of-Life/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. iOS, Linux, Windows, ...]
  - Tree-of-Life Version [e.g. 1.0.0]

+**Implementation**
+If you wish, let us know in which project you are trying to implement Tree-of-Life.

 **Additional context**
 Add any other context about the problem here.